 Faith Erin Hicks is a Canadian writer and artist.
 She worked in the animation industry for several years before transitioning into writing and drawing comics full time in 2008.
 She started making comics “for fun” and putting them on the web when she was in college.
 Her first published work was Zombies Calling (SLG Publishing) in 2007.
-Since then, she has published a number of other graphic novels, including The War at Ellsmere (SLG), Brain Camp (with Susan Kim and Laurence Klavan, First Second Books), Friends with Boys (First Second Books), Nothing Can Possibly Go Wrong (with Prudence Shen, First Second Books), The Adventures of Superhero Girl (Dark Horse Comics), The Last of Us: American Dreams (with Neil Druckmann, Dark Horse Comics), and the Bigfoot Boy series (with J. Torres, Kids Can Press), and the middle-grade fantasy trilogy, The Nameless City (First Second Books).
+Since then, she has published a number of other graphic novels, including The War at Ellsmere (SLG), Brain Camp (with Susan Kim and Laurence Klavan, First Second Books), Friends with Boys (First Second Books), Nothing Can Possibly Go Wrong (with Prudence Shen, First Second Books), The Adventures of Superhero Girl (Dark Horse Comics), The Last of Us: American Dreams (with Neil Druckmann, Dark Horse Comics), the Bigfoot Boy series (with J. Torres, Kids Can Press), and the middle-grade fantasy trilogy, The Nameless City (First Second Books).
 She won an Eisner Award in 2014 for The Adventures of Superhero Girl.
 In 2019 her debut Young Adult prose novel, Comics Will Break Your Heart, was published by Roaring Brook Press.

 – – – –

 Can you give me some tips on drawing comics?

 Possibly!
 I’ve done some writing on drawing comics and working in the comic industry, so check out that before sending me a question.
 I might have answered it already.
 If your question isn’t there, you are welcome to ask me via my twitter, although I can’t guarantee a response.

 You’re in luck, I did a write up about how I work recently.
 You can read it here.
 I also did a write up about my comic making techniques when I used to work entirely traditionally, which you can read here.

 Will you collaborate with me on a comic?